guglielmino/gamma-scalping/README.md

 # Gamma Scalper: An Automated Market-Neutral Options Strategy

 This project provides a reference implementation of an automated Gamma Scalping strategy using the Alpaca Trading API.
-It is designed to be a robust, high-performance starting point for traders and developers interested in sophisticated, market-neutral options strategies.
+It's designed to be a robust, high-performance starting point for traders and developers interested in exploring sophisticated, market-neutral options strategies.

+Our goal is to make complex concepts accessible.
+If you're new to options, this guide will walk you through the core ideas.
+If you're an experienced trader, you'll find a powerful, configurable engine to build upon.

 **Disclaimer:** This project is for educational and informational purposes only.
 Trading financial instruments, especially options, involves substantial risk and is not suitable for all investors.
 The developers and Alpaca assume no responsibility for any financial losses incurred as a result of using this software. **Always run in a paper trading environment first.**

 ---

-## Strategy Overview

-Gamma Scalping is a market-neutral strategy that seeks to profit from the volatility of an underlying asset.
-The core idea is to hold a **long gamma** position and then continuously hedge its **delta** to remain neutral.

-1.  **Establish a Long Straddle:** The strategy begins by buying a call and a put option on the same underlying asset (`SPY` by default) with the same strike price and expiration date.
-This creates a position that is:
-    *   **Positive Gamma:** The position's delta accelerates in the direction of a price move (i.e., it becomes more positive as the price goes up and more negative as it goes down).
-    *   **Initially Delta-Neutral:** The combined delta of the call and put is close to zero, meaning the position has no initial directional bias.

-2.  **Delta Hedging (The "Scalp"):** As the price of the underlying asset fluctuates, the position's delta will shift.
-The bot continuously monitors this delta and executes trades in the underlying stock to counteract the change.
-    *   If the stock price rises, the straddle's delta becomes positive.
-The bot sells shares to bring the total portfolio delta back to zero.
-    *   If the stock price falls, the straddle's delta becomes negative.
-The bot buys shares to bring the delta back to zero.
+## The Core Concept: A Race Against Time

+So, what is Gamma Scalping?
+Imagine you want to profit from a stock's choppiness without betting on its direction.
+That's what this strategy aims to do.
+At its heart, it's a race between two competing forces:

+1.  **Volatility (Your Profit Engine - Gamma):** The strategy is long volatility.
+This means it profits if the stock is *more* volatile than the market expects.
+We achieve this by buying a "straddle" (a call and a put option at the same strike price), which gives us a position that benefits from price movement in *either* direction.
+This potential to profit from movement is driven by positive **Gamma**, which describes how our position becomes more directionally sensitive as the stock moves.

+2.  **Time Decay (Your Cost - Theta):** The options we buy are like an insurance policy against directional moves, and that policy has a daily cost.
+Every day that passes, the value of our options decreases slightly.
+This steady loss in value is called **Theta**.

-3.  **Profit Source:** The strategy aims to generate more profit from these small, frequent "scalping" trades than it loses from the options' time decay (theta).
-In essence, it is a bet that the *realized volatility* of the asset will be greater than the *implied volatility* priced into the options.
+**The goal is to make more money from scalping the small price fluctuations (harvesting volatility) than we lose to time decay.** We are making a bet that the *realized volatility* of the asset will be greater than the *implied volatility* priced into the options.

+---

 ## System Architecture

-The application is built using Python's `asyncio` library for high-performance, concurrent operations.
+The application is built using Python's `asyncio` for high-performance, concurrent operations.
 Components are decoupled and communicate via queues, creating a resilient and scalable architecture.
+The system is designed to perform its core task—calculating delta—only when necessary, ensuring efficient operation even with high-frequency market data.

 ```mermaid
 flowchart TD